ErsinMehmed/appointmet-system/README.md

 To build the Appointment System for development, execute the following commands:

-1. Build the frontend assets: `npm run dev`
+1. Build the frontend assets: `npm run build`
 2. Alternatively, you can use the watch mode to automatically rebuild when changes are detected: `npm run watch`

 ## Libraries